juleskers/esphome_component_bthome/components/docs/beethowen_transmitter.rst

 Sensor
 ------

-The ``beethowen transmitter sensor`` allows you use a sensor to collect and transfer data to a remote Beethowen receiver hub and are listed below the hub.
+The ``beethowen transmitter sensor`` allows you to use sensors to collect and transfer data to a remote Beethowen receiver hub and are listed below the hub.

 The beethowen sensor component acts as a proxy sensor that receives data from other pyhsical sensors.